Dart posted on Hacker News and is live on Launch YC today only—check it out!

 This can prevent overload and ensure a more balanced distribution of responsibilities.

-For instance, if you have a team member who is already juggling multiple projects with tight deadlines, it would be wise to allocate them tasks that are less time-sensitive or less complex.
+Example 1: If you have a team member who is already juggling multiple projects with tight deadlines, it would be wise to allocate them tasks that are less time-sensitive or less complex.

-On the other hand, if you have a team member who has a lighter workload, you can assign them tasks that require more attention to detail or critical thinking.
+Example 2: If you have a team member who has a lighter workload, you can assign them tasks that require more attention to detail or critical thinking.

 By considering workload distribution, you can avoid burnout and maintain a healthy work-life balance for your team.

-Task Allocation Based on Interest and Motivation
+3. Based on Interest and Motivation

 Assigning tasks based on team members' interests and motivation can be a powerful way to boost engagement and job satisfaction.